Has your child lost hope in being able to read fluently?

 Improvement in memory

-For an M.Tech. study at the University of Johannesburg 34 Grade 5, 6 and 7 learners from an inner city school participated in a 5-day holiday course.
+For an M.Tech. study at the University of Johannesburg 34 Grade 5, 6 and 7 learners from an inner city school participated in a holiday course.
 Two subtests of the Visual Perceptual Test (TVPS-3) were used to assess visual memory and visual sequential memory.

 Increase in IQ